Miloš Zeman: China

 In 2014, he attracted criticism when he said he wished to learn how China had "stabilized" its society.
 In 2016 he invited Chinese president Xi Jinping on a state visit, which sparked a wave of protest.
 He labeled pro-Tibet protestors "mentally impaired individuals" and used police to prevent protesters from reaching Prague Castle.
 Police also entered a building of the Film and TV School of the Academy of Performing Arts (FAMU) to remove a Tibetan flag which had been hung out of a window.
-Deputy Finance Minister Miroslav Kalousek accused Zeman of "bootlicking authoritarian and unfree regimes".
+Finance Minister Miroslav Kalousek accused Zeman of "bootlicking authoritarian and unfree regimes".
 Those actions were seen by critics as a contravention of Czech society's freedom of expression, and protests were held by at least 50 members of the two chambers of the Parliament, opposition leaders and civil society groups as well as hundreds of supporters of Taiwan, Tibet, and Turkic Uyghur separatists in Xinjiang.

-Zeman has appointed Ye Jianming, the founder and chairman of CEFC China Energy, as his economic adviser.
+Zeman appointed Ye Jianming, the founder and chairman of CEFC China Energy, as his economic adviser.
 The company is linked to the People's Liberation Army.
-CEFC China Energy has acquired multiple assets in the Czech Republic, including travel agencies and media companies.
+CEFC China Energy acquired multiple assets in the Czech Republic, including travel agencies and media companies.